-Living a healthy lifestyle is one of the most important things you can do to slow down
+Living a healthy lifestyle is one of the most important things you can do to slow down the aging process.

 This includes eating whole foods, exercising daily, not smoking, and keeping alcohol consumption to a minimum.
 Maintaining a healthy weight is right up there too for protecting your body against the threat of type 2 diabetes, high blood pressure, and cardio vascular disease.